daremat/es6-epf/README.md

 >Web storage is per origin (per domain and protocol).
 All pages, from one origin, can store and access the same data.
 > https://www.w3schools.com/html/html5_webstorage.asp

+> ![info]
+Remember you how to install a NPM package.

-For each step of the player you have to store the current state into the storage, and when come into the website you have to load the store from the storage if it is present.
+For each step of the player you have to store the current state (which card is flipped, wich one is not, time elapsed, ...) into the storage, and when come into the website you have to load the store from the storage if it is present.

 ### Step 8.2 Multiplayer scores

-If you checked the [server Swagger](http://localhost:8081/api-docs/) maybe you have seen two endpoints that are not used in the tutorial:
+If you checked the [Back-end's api docs](http://localhost:8081/api-docs/) maybe you have seen two endpoints that are not used in the tutorial:
 ``` js
 [POST]  /scores   Save score on the server.
 [GET]   /scores   Return a json of all scores saved
 ```

-Your goal is to post the player score at the end of the game and to fetch all scores saved to print them in a beautiful way on the almost empty score page.
+Your goal is to post the player score at the end of the game and to fetch all scores saved to print them in a beautiful way on the score page.

 Example to fetch all scores:
 ```javascript